Travelling King - Helping people to turn their holiday dreams into a reality!

 Official Language: The official language of Peru is Spanish, which is different to Spanish spoken in Spain.

 Health: There are a number major health concerns in Peru for travellers such as yellow fever, zika, malaria, dengue as well as other waterborne, foodborne, parasitic and other infectious diseases are common.
 I would recommend that you contact your doctor a few weeks before you travel as in some cases you need to start any medication a few days before your trip or you may need to get a vaccination.
-The tap water is generally not safe to drink.

 Articles on Peru

-Looking for a particular destination, see below otherwise you can go to Peru Travel Guide to view current posts
+Looking for a particular destination, see below otherwise you can go to Peru Travel Guide to view current posts: